mvolkmann/blog/src/flutter.md

 This displays a scrollable list of widgets.
 The list is vertical by default, but can be changed to horizontal.

+Scrolling widgets like `ListView` must be inside a parent widget that has a constrained size.
+This means a `ListView` cannot be a direct child of a `Column` widget, but it can be a child of an `Expanded` widget that is a child of a `Column` widget.

 Here's an example of creating a scrollable list of colors.

 ```dart